mkleinegger/transforming-attention/README.md

 - `data/` - Tokenized datasets and vocabulary file.
 - `examples/` - Example scripts.

+## **Running**
+Use `create_env.sh` to create an environment.
+After activating it, the code should run with just `python script.py`.
+If you want to use multi-gpu just run it with `torchrun torchrun --nproc-per-node=num_nodes train.py` and `torchrun torchrun --nproc-per-node=num_nodes predict.py`

+After training and predicting just use `bleu.py` to compute the result.
+Before running just check that you load the right checkpoints for each file, before each step.

 ## **References**
 - **[Attention is All You Need](https://arxiv.org/pdf/1706.03762)**
 - **[Tensor2Tensor (T2T)](https://github.com/tensorflow/tensor2tensor.git)**